 Longwood Gardens

-Longwood Gardens is renowned for its year-round displays, but spring is a particularly gorgeous time in the gardens.
+Longwood Gardens is renowned for its year-round beauty, but spring is a particularly gorgeous time in the gardens.
 Visit the Oak and Conifer Knoll and the area by the Large Lake to see the cherry blossoms.

 How lucky to have such beauty in Philadelphia.